LiorAronov/Terraform-Aws-Static-Website/README.md

     - If the website does not load, try again after a few minutes or try from an incognito window.
     - If you don't see the background image, try using another browser.

-Deploying infrastructure on AWS incurs costs for the resources used.
-The following is an estimate of the costs associated with the deployment described in this document.

-Route53: This service is used for domain registration and DNS management.
-The cost for registering a domain varies, but typically ranges from $10 to $15 per year.
-Additionally, there is a charge for the number of DNS queries performed, which is $0.40 per million queries.

-S3 Bucket: The cost for storing data in an S3 bucket depends on the amount of data stored and the number of requests made.
-Storage costs range from $0.023 per GB per month to $0.12 per GB per month, depending on the storage class used.
-Requests are charged at $0.005 per 1,000 PUT, COPY, POST, or LIST requests, and $0.0004 per 1,000 GET and all other requests.

-CloudFront: This service is used for content delivery and caching.
-The cost for using CloudFront depends on the amount of data transferred and the number of requests made.
-Data transfer costs range from $0.085 per GB to $0.14 per GB, depending on the location of the edge server.
-Request costs are charged at $0.0075 per 10,000 requests.

-ACM: This service is used for SSL/TLS certificate management.
-The cost for using ACM is free.

-IAM: This service is used for access management.
-The cost for using IAM is free.

-EC2: This service is used for hosting the application.
-The cost for using EC2 depends on the type of instance used and the amount of time it is running.
-On-demand pricing starts at $0.0052 per hour for the t2.nano instance type.

-Please note that these costs are estimates and are subject to change.
-It is recommended to review the AWS pricing documentation for the latest pricing information.